 Palliative care aims to:

-- Control pain and other symptoms quickly and effectively
+- Provide relief from pain and other distressing symptoms

 - Help you stay as active as possible

 - Provide emotional and spiritual support